sipcapture/sipgrep/README.md

-sipgrep
+SipGrep 2
 =======

 # Description:
-  command line tool that help to do troubleshooting and monitoring in any SIP networks.
+  Sipgrep is command line tool to capture, display and troubleshoot SIP signaling over IP networks.
   The first version of this programm (2005) was a small wrapper for ngrep.
-Now it's standalone application, but also partly base on the nice code of ngrep.
+Version 2.x provides a full standalone application, building upon the excellent ngrep code baseline.

 # Usage: